Practice Impromptu with Flashcards, Spelling and Quizzes

 The adjective 'impromptu' has its etymology rooted in French.
 It is derived from the French word 'impromptu,' which means 'unforeseen' or 'unplanned.'
 This French term, in turn, traces its origins to the Latin phrase 'in promptu,' where 'in' means 'in' or 'into,' and 'promptu' means 'readiness' or 'prepared.'
 'Impromptu' entered the English language in the 17th century and is used to describe something done or spoken without preparation or advance planning.
 Its etymology underscores the idea of something occurring without prior readiness, as implied by both its French and Latin roots, emphasizing the spontaneous and unanticipated nature of such actions or utterances.

-Quiz: Find the meaning of impromptu
+Find the correct meaning of the adjective impromptu:

 Try Again!